After I had Abby, I needed the best weight loss tips I could find.

 I’ve learned that it takes every day, real life changes.
 Changes you can keep for the rest of your life.

-Here are my Top 10 Real Life Weight Loss Tips… practical tips you can do!
+Here are my Top 10 Real Life, BEST Weight Loss Tips… practical things you can do!

 1. My least favorite thing – exercise.
 Do you see me with that wonderful, beautiful bike up there?
 When we were in the states, there were times that Jeremy got me out riding my bike kicking and screaming.
 Well, maybe not quite that bad, but I don’t always go out willingly or with a good attitude.
 Yet, it is important.
 And we all know the reasons why it is important to get out and get moving.
 We just have to make ourselves go outside, or on the treadmill inside, and do something.
 Go for a bike riding date on the trail or take the whole family.
 Jeremy and I also started running which has been a huge accomplishment for me.
 Truly, running the Paris Marathon in spring of 2015 was a huge deal.
 I highly recommend the Couch to 5K app… but just get moving however and wherever you can.